shisui98/engulf.sh/README.md

 ### usage
 ```
-./engulf.sh zathura fzf # launches fzf, select a file and zathura opens it
+./engulf.sh zathura fzf
 ```
 You can use it with mpv too.
 If you don't want to launch with fzf, you can just launch without the 2nd argument.
+The 2nd argument can be a file too.